• Skip to main content

 There are two ways to do this:

-Method #1: Whisk together six eggs with a half-cup milk and a generous pinch of salt and pepper, plus any diced vegetables you’d like to include.
+Method #1: Whisk together six eggs with half-cup milk and a generous pinch of salt and pepper, plus any diced vegetables you’d like to include.
 Pour the egg mixture into a 9×13 baking dish coated well with cooking spray or it will stick.
 You can also use a 9×9 glass dish, but your eggs will be much thicker.
 (If you’re doubling this recipe, I recommend using a large, rimmed sheet pan for baking the eggs instead of a 9×13 or 9×9 dish.)
 Bake at 350 degrees F for 15-20 minutes or until set.
 Then cut the eggs into squares or into rounds using a 3-inch biscuit cutter.
 If cutting into rounds, you will have leftover egg scraps.
 To avoid waste, I stuffed the scraps into breakfast burritos that I also froze.

-Method #2: In a ramekin coated with cooking spray, mix together one egg, 1 tablespoon milk, and a pinch salt and pepper.
-You can either bake the ramekins on a tray at 350 degrees F for 15 minutes or until set OR you can microwave each one for about a minute or until set (I found microwaving the ramekin, one egg at a time, to be quicker and easier).
+Method #2: In a ramekin coated with cooking spray, mix together one egg, 1 tablespoon of milk, and a pinch of salt and pepper.
+You can either bake the ramekins on a tray at 350 degrees F for 15 minutes or until set, OR you can microwave each one for about a minute or until set (I found microwaving the ramekin, one egg at a time, to be quicker and easier).

 By the way, I’ve seen posts that call for making the eggs in a muffin tin, but the eggs come out much too thick and small in diameter for standard English muffins or bagels.